hashicorp/design-system/website/docs/components/link/standalone/partials/guidelines/guidelines.md

 !!!
 #### Secondary

-Use the Secondary variant for less important links, when the action color can't be used, or when creating a list of links.
+Use the Secondary variant for less important links, when the action color can’t be used, or when creating a list of links.

 For example in an Install page, 'Learn more about Vault'